icewolfz/jiMUD/docs/functions.md

 ## User variables

 You can create custom variables using the expression system and the assignment operator (=) to assign or update the value.
 These variables can be accessed in scripting using client.variables.NAME, client.variables['NAME'], this.variables.NAME, this.variables['NAME'] as needed, any changes there will be reflected in the expression system.
-The variables i and repeatnum should never be used as they are dynamic and replaced as needed by the scope level for looping and repeating systems in the command parser.
+The variables i and repeatnum should never be used as they are dynamic and replaced as needed by the scope level for looping and repeating systems in the command parser. **variables lost when client is closed**

 **Warning** Named arguments will replace variables of the same name in current scope level, meaning any values set to them will be lost once finished as named variables are alias scope and will override global variables of the same name.